How To Make a Resume

 - Leave out short-term positions

-Typos can make an applicant look inattentive to details, and may make the hiring manager skip over your resume altogether.
+When writing a resume, typos can make an applicant look inattentive to details, and may make the hiring manager skip over your CV altogether.
 Even if you generally have impeccable grammar, you will want to make sure you edit, and re-edit, your resume before submitting a job application.
-You may even want to have a friend, colleague or relative go over your resume to help make sure that it is polished and professional.
+You may even want to have a friend, colleague or relative go over it to help make sure that it is polished and professional.

 Here is a quick review check-list: